South African Class GD 2-6-2+2-6-2: Characteristics

 They locomotives were superheated and had plate frames, Belpaire fireboxes, piston valves and Walschaerts valve gear.

 As built, their coal bunkers had a 5 lt capacity.
 At some stage, the coal bunker of no. 2220 was enlarged to a 9 lt capacity.

 Service

 The locomotives were placed in service on the North Coast and the Pietermaritzburg to Franklin lines in Natal.
-From 1926, some were allocated to Paardeneiland to work on the line from Cape Town across Sir Lowry's Pass to Caledon in the Overberg.
+From 1926, some were allocated to Paarden Eiland to work on the line from Cape Town across Sir Lowry's Pass to Caledon in the Overberg.
 They were the first Garratts to work the Caledon line and were later joined by the two Class GK Garratts after the New Cape Central Railway was absorbed by the SAR in 1925.

 The Class GD proved themselves as handy and trouble-free locomotives and gave good service for more than forty years.
 They were later allocated to the Cape Midland system to work across the Montagu Pass between George and Oudtshoorn for many years until they were finally all allocated to the Port Alfred branch.
 They remained there until they were withdrawn from service in 1967.